benlk/umbrella-boilerplate/readme-template.md

 Add sample content to site (y/N): | N
 Enable WP_DEBUG and WP_DEBUG_LOG (y/N): | N

-After reviewing the options and creating the new install, partake in the following steps:
+After reviewing the options and creating the new install (you'll be prompted part way through the install process to provide your admin password), proceed with the following steps:

 1. `cd` to the directory `TKTKNAME/` in your VVV setup
 2. `git clone git@github.com:INN/umbrella-TKTKNAME.git`